 All require some learning which I will cover in future posts.

 Key Digital Marketing Skill No 3 — Link Analysis

 Creating and managing your links is an important way for Google to take your website seriously It was how the Web 1.0 was built after all.
 Back in the pioneering days of the original web, companies such as Alta Vista and Yahoo would rank a website based solely on the links that were appearing on their pages

 Think of it this way: backlinks are votes by Google on the quality and relevance of a website in the industry it competes in

-Then along came Google, and with their new algorithm, they began accessing the quality of a website by the sites that linked to them externally in the shape of backlinks.
+Then along came Google, and with their new algorithm.
+They began accessing the quality of a website by the sites that linked to them externally in the form of backlinks.